 I learned how to make Polish meat patties or Kotlety mielone from my Mom and I have to admit that she is undoubtedly a master of making delicious cutlets.
 It must be her magic touch.
-By the way, “Kotlety” in Polish means “cutlets” or “patties” and “mielone” stands for “ground” so the name of this dish can be roughly translated as “ground meat cutlets”.
+By the way, “Kotlety” in Polish language means “cutlets” or “patties” and “mielone” stands for “ground” so the name of this dish can be roughly translated as “ground meat cutlets”.

 Classic Polish meat patties are certainly a must-have item in most Polish homes.
 These cutlets are thick and juicy and very comforting.
 The recipes are usually similar, and they differ in additives.
 Some people prefer beets, others carrots with peas or cucumber salad and mashed potatoes.
 I don’t have a problem with it, because I love all configurations.